sujit49/typing-speed-gui/README.md

 Click the Reset button to restart the test.

-## 📐 Accuracy Note
+📐 Accuracy Note
 Currently, the app assumes 100% accuracy for demonstration purposes.
 To measure real accuracy, you could compare typed text against a fixed reference paragraph.

-## 🚀 Ideas for Improvement
+🚀 Ideas for Improvement
-Add a reference text to match typing input for real accuracy measurement

-Add a countdown before the test begins
+Add a reference text to match typing input for real accuracy measurement Add a countdown before the test begins
 Store previous scores for progress tracking
 Add a leaderboard or history panel

-Include different difficulty levels with longer/shorter text passages
+Include different difficulty levels with longer/shorter text passages 📜 License

-## 📜 License
 This project is for educational purposes.
 Feel free to modify and improve it!

 Enjoy testing your typing speed! 🚀⌨️📊

----

-You can now save this as `README.md` in the same folder as your script.
-Let me know if you want to add
+This is the content formatted as a Markdown file.
+Let me know if you'd like any modific